First, lets understand the terms

 The world is certainly moving towards a more liberal viewpoint towards games of ‘skill’.
 Indian gambling and online gaming laws are either archaic or non-existent.
 The government hasn’t put forth any dedicated gambling laws and this century has hardly seen any techno-legal framework being formed.
 Gambling is understood both under its traditional form as well as a modern avatar.
-The traditional gambling is understood in the context of physical space, brick, and motor format, whereas modern gambling consists of computers connected offline or online, mobile phones, the internet, etc. The Gambling Legislations exclude ‘games of skill’ from the purview of gambling and hence doesn’t attract the penal provisions.
+Traditional gambling is understood in the context of physical space, brick, and mortar format, whereas modern gambling consists of computers connected offline or online, mobile phones, the internet, etc. The Gambling Legislations exclude ‘games of skill’ from the purview of gambling and hence don’t attract the penal provisions.

 In India, gambling and betting in sports are restricted but selectively exclusive to lotteries, horse racing, and casino gambling, though not uniformly regulated across the country.
 As horse racing categorized as an act of skill, betting is allowed in the game but excludes all other games that can be associated with an act of chance.
 The recent development by the Law Commission of India, which submitted its report to the government on legalizing the act of betting and gambling in India has invoked various controversies pertaining to the recommendation.

 Betting and gambling have always been practiced privily and have a certain negative reputation in our society.
 The decades of social stigma associated with it as a result of its ill effects prevent the act to be practiced openly on our system.
 We all are well versed with the fact that attempts by law authorities to curb unlawful gambling and betting in sports are attempted to get evaded.
 With every cricket season or series, we come to know one or the other betting racket that comes under a legal lens and leading to various court cases on the issue.